aleshaleksey/fansys23/00-overview.md

 4. Make characters.
 5. Play.

-Below, one can find the rules for making a character.
+In this chapter, one can find the rules for making a character.

 ___
 ## The Gaming Group and Flow of the Game